MicronOxford/SIMcheck_Manual/source/SI_systems.rst

 Nikon N-SIM
 -----------

 Nikon N-SIM raw data are stored as tiled images in .nd2 files; where phases are tiled in the x-direction, angles in the y-direction.
-The format converter is untested for 3D data.